MenshikovDmitry/TSU_AI_Course/module_1. Recommender+DevOps/README.md

  1) A baseline recommender build on Collaborative filtering and matrix factorization of your choice.
 You are only allowed to use standard python packages including pandas, numpy, sklearn, etc.
  2) Custom Recommender based on the method of your choice.

-For both tasks, please, refer to target metrics at the end of README.
+For both tasks, please, refer to target metrics at the end of current README.

 ##### 2. Pack into git repo
 At this point we expect to see fully working CLI application in the `master` branch